 In 1843, another man named John Scolly also received a Mexican land grant and continued to support the small settlement.
-La Junta was originally unimpressive, architecturally, with simple adobe houses which were described as both small and dirty.
+La Junta was originally unimpressive, architecturally, with simple adobe houses described as small and dirty.
 However, that would change in the next several years.
 Sitting at the point where the Mountain and Cimarron Cutoff routes of the Santa Fe Trail joined, the settlement was well established by 1846.

 What began as a small farming community soon became an important rest stop for travelers headed east into the arid plains or west toward the trail’s end in Santa Fe, New Mexico.
 The sheltered and fertile valley supported the eventual development of several prosperous ranches, stagecoach stations, a Jesuit Mission, and additional support structures for nearby Fort Union.
-The area was a bustling center of trade and a crucible of cultural interaction between American Indian, Mexican, and American travelers.
+The area was a bustling center of trade and a crucible of cultural interaction between American Indians, Mexican, and American travelers.

 On April 23, 1848, the largest caravan ever to cross the Raton Pass left Pueblo, Colorado, and headed south.
 With 18 armed men, the heavily loaded wagons filled with household goods, food, and supplies, made progress at a rate of about 7-10 miles per day and arrived at the foot of Raton Pass on May 1st.
 After leaving the women and children in Mora, New Mexico, the men arrived at the La Junta Valley and immediately began the work of establishing a “fort.”